-This is because oil that is heated to its smoke point or higher will actually begin smoking and will start to impart a bitter taste to the food.
+Oil that is heated to its smoke point or higher will actually begin smoking and will start to impart a bitter taste to the food.
 The oil is breaking down at a molecular level so it can produce carcinogens, which are bad for you.

 Highest Smoke Point Oils

 Chinese cooks normally use soybean oil, vegetable oil, or peanut oil, all of which have a high smoke point.
 Peanut oil usually has a pleasant nutty flavor and is suitable not only for stir-frying but also for deep-frying.
 Canola oil, which has a high smoke point but a neutral flavor, is also a good choice.
-Other types of oil you can use are corn, soybean, and coconut oil.
+Other types of oil you can use are corn, soybean, and refined coconut oil.

-Be sure to use an oil that has a smoking point at or above 400 F, including:
+Use an oil that has a smoking point at or above 400 F, including:

 Untraditional Stir-Fry Oils